oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/configure-notifications/configure-notifications.md

 -->
 ### Objectives

--   After completing this lab, you should be able to create Infrastructure resource for Exadata Database Service on Cloud@Customer
+-   After completing this lab, you should be able to configure notifications and events rules for Exadata Database Service on Cloud@Customer

 ### Prerequisites